mirrulations/mirrulations-website/README.md

 ```
 git clone https://github.com/mirrulations/mirrulations-website.git
 ```
-2. Install the prerequisite npm libraries (Choose One To Run)
+2. Install the prerequisite npm libraries
 ```
 npm ci (this will install all dependencies in package-lock.json without overwriting)
 ```